vania020/wro2025-robotek/README.md

     </td>
     <td>
       Using our HiWonder kit as the base, we designed and cut a completely new, smaller chassis with personalized mounting holes for all components, new housing pieces were created, and the two-motor system was replaced by a single motor on one wheel.<br><br>
     We also moved from a two-level structure to a single-level layout, placing all the components on the same surface to give the Raspberry Pi better airflow and easier access.
-The car successfully detected and avoided the first traffic signs.
+The car successfully detected and avoided the first traffic signs.<br>
     </td>
   </tr>
 </table>